MaxIsOntoSomething/Trade-a-saurus-Rex-/README.md

 ## Note on Drop Analysis

-At the bottom of this repository, you'll find historical price drop analyses for various cryptocurrencies.
+At the bottom of this repository, you'll find historical price drop analyses for BTC.
 These analyses can help you optimize the threshold settings in your config file for better trading results.

 ## Disclaimer